Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`CMMAx`
    This keyword defines the maximum number of cycles to find the CMS intermediate states (see :kword:`CMSInter`).
 The default value is 100.

-  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMMA" APPEAR="CMS Maximum Cycles" LEVEL="BASIC" KIND="INT" DEFAULT_VALUE="100" MIN_VALUE="1">
+  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMMA" APPEAR="CMS Maximum Cycles" LEVEL="ADVANCED" KIND="INT" DEFAULT_VALUE="100" MIN_VALUE="1">
-                   %%Keyword: ROSTate <basic>
+              %%Keyword: CMMA <advanced>
               <HELP>
-              This keyword specifies the maximum number of cycles to optimize the CMS intermeidate states.
+              This keyword specifies the maximum number of cycles to optimize the CMS intermediate states.
               </HELP>
               </KEYWORD>

 :kword:`CMMIn`
    This keyword defines the minimum number of cycles to find the CMS intermediate states (see :kword:`CMSInter`).
 The default value is 5.

-  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMMI" APPEAR="CMS Mininum Cylces" LEVEL="BASIC" KIND="INT" DEFAULT_VALUE="5" MIN_VALUE="1">
+  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMMI" APPEAR="CMS Mininum Cycles" LEVEL="ADVANCED" KIND="INT" DEFAULT_VALUE="5" MIN_VALUE="1">
-                   %%Keyword: ROSTate <basic>
+              %%Keyword: CMMI <advanced>
               <HELP>
-              This keyword specifies the minimum number of cycles to optimize the CMS intermeidate states.
+              This keyword specifies the minimum number of cycles to optimize the CMS intermediate states.
               </HELP>
               </KEYWORD>

 :kword:`CMTHreshold`
-   This keyword defines the threshold for the change in the sum over states of the classical Coulomb energy for CMS intermediate states to converge.(see :kword:`CMSInter`).
+   This keyword defines the threshold for the change in the sum over states of the classical Coulomb energy for CMS intermediate states to converge (see :kword:`CMSInter`).
 The default value is 1.0d-6.

-  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMTH" APPEAR="CMS Threshold" LEVEL="BASIC" KIND="REALS" DEFAULT_VALUE="1.0d-6" >
+  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="CMTH" APPEAR="CMS Threshold" LEVEL="ADVANCED" KIND="REAL" DEFAULT_VALUE="1.0d-6" >
-                   %%Keyword: ROSTate <basic>
+              %%Keyword: CMTH <advanced>
               <HELP>
-              This keyword specifies the minimum number of cycles to optimize the CMS intermeidate states.
+              This keyword specifies the threshold for the change of sum over states of the classical Coulomb energy for CMS intermeidate states to converge.
               </HELP>
               </KEYWORD>